-Officers recommend that the Board:
+Officers recommend that Council:

 - 1. Receive the information. - 2.
-Agree to the principles in the submission attached as appendix 2 to the report on the Payment of Mileage Allowances for Elected Members to be forwarded to the Remuneration Authority for their consideration. - 3.
-Note that any views of the Makara/Ohariu Community Board will be reported to the Council prior to it making its final decision on the submission.
+Note that the Tawa and Makara Ohariu Community Boards have considered and are in support of the Wellington City Council's proposed submission on the Payment of Mileage Allowances for Elected Members. - 3.
+Agree that the submission (attached as appendix 2 to the report) on the Payment of Mileage Allowances for Elected Members be forwarded to the Remuneration Authority for their consideration. - 4.
+Authorise the Chief Executive and the Mayor to make any minor editorial changes to the submission and to reflect any additional matters agreed by the Council.